Looking for a no-knead bread recipe that requires no elbow grease and gives you fluffy, chewy results with a great, crisp crust? You’ve found it!

 Instead, I use a pie dish.

 That’s right.
-The first time I wanted to make some no-knead bread, my dutch oven was full of CHICKEN AND GNOCCHI SOUP (which this goes AMAZINGLY with, btw) so I used my enamel-coated pie dish in all its pretty glory.
+The first time I wanted to make some no-knead bread, my dutch oven was full of chicken and gnocchi soup (which this goes AMAZINGLY with, btw) so I used my enamel-coated pie dish in all its pretty glory.
 But anything could be used: a pyrex dish, a slow cooker insert (the removable bowl inside), basically anything oven-safe and can be covered with aluminum should work.

 And it worked beautifully.
 The crust was crusty, crispy, and held up perfectly to hot soup.
 The inside- chewy, fluffy, and full of lovely artisan air pockets.
 A fresh loaf never lasts more than a day in this house, but this bread was gone after dinner.

 The night before, I set up the shaggy, strange dough mixture and leave it out overnight for about 12 hours.
 My husband saw it on the counter and asked me just WHAT was I growing and why was it in the house.
 The yeast basically did all the work for me while I was sleeping.
-By time I wake up, it’s a gooey, bubbly, yeasty-smelling, lumpy, unattractive mess in a clear bowl full of hole-y nightmares.
+By time I wake up, it’s a gooey, bubbly, yeasty-smelling, lumpy, unattractive mess in a clear bowl full of ugly.
 With no effort, it was ready for the oven.
-That’s when I knew this recipe, in all its goopy, easy-to-do glory, was perfect for me.
+That’s when I knew this no-knead bread recipe, in all its goopy, easy-to-do glory, was perfect for me.

 It’s dough, not a boyfriend!
-It needn’t be attractive!
+It needn’t be attractive.

 Anyway, the dough was then scraped into a parchment lined pie dish, covered in foil, baked for 30 minutes then the foil whipped off for 15 so it can brown and crust-ify.

-It’s also perfect for dipping into CHIMICHURRI SAUCE; I toast slices up in the oven and serve a platter of bread with chimichurri like Italian restaurants do with olive oil and herbs, and it is well savored.
+It’s also perfect for dipping into chimichurri sauce; I toast slices up in the oven and serve a platter of bread with chimichurri like Italian restaurants do with olive oil and herbs, and it is well savored.
 I make multiple loaves to serve for dinner when friends arrive and they love it!